 When interacting on social media, keep in mind the following:

-- Engage respectfully, like you would to with a friend.
+- Engage respectfully, as you would to with a friend.

 - Own your mistakes and be humble in your interactions.